HarriBellThomas/webento.com/wp-content/plugins/lockdown-wp-admin/readme.txt

 = 1.8 =
 * Finally discovered why so many users had HTTP auth errors.
 Fixed it to support almost 80% of hosts out there.
 * If you still have problems, shoot me an email.

+= 1.9 =
+A very late update, sorry!
+Worked to fix many issues with the admin bar and the "get_current_screen()" error.
+If you still see issues, please contact me!